 Ultimately, the goal is to reach a point where their expenses line up with how much they can sustainably withdraw from their portfolios, ensuring they still have enough money down the road.
-This is colloquially called the “four percent rule” — so called because 4 percent is the amount a retiree can typically withdraw from investments.
+This is colloquially called the “4% rule” — so called because 4% is the amount a retiree can typically withdraw from investments.

 While simple in principle, this is the kind of thing that’s made “it’s easier said than done” such a cliché.
 It’s difficult to manage such frugality or know the best ways to invest your money.
 But those who have fired seem to enjoy the challenge as much as the results.